TIBCOSoftware/mashling/cli/docs/gateway.md

 	mashling build -pingport 9095

 Ping functionality can be enabled by setting environment variable MASHLING_PING_ENABLE value to TRUE.
 By default this feature is disabled.

-### ensure
-This command is used to manage project dependencies.
-It is mainly a wrapper for the ‘dep ensure’ command for the official [dep](https://github.com/golang/dep) library

-	mashling ensure

-**options**

-- *-add* : add new dependencies, or populate Gopkg.toml with constraints for existing dependencies (default: false)
-- *-no-vendor* : update Gopkg.lock (if needed), but do not update vendor/ (default: false)
-- *-update* : update the named dependencies (or all, if none are named) in Gopkg.lock to the latest allowed by Gopkg.toml (default: false)
-- *-v* : enable verbose logging (default: false)
-- *-vendor-only* : populate vendor/ from Gopkg.lock without updating it first (default: false)

 ### help
 This command is used to display help on a particular command